 I’m not sure I’m “Jewish enough” to apply for the Changemakers program.

 Changemakers is a warm, welcoming, open community, without any requirements or expectations of Jewish knowledge or observance.
-We are simply looking for Jewish young adults, 20-24, who bring their curiosity, originality, ideas and enterprising spirit to the Changemakers experience.
+We’re simply looking for Jewish young adults who bring their curiosity, originality, ideas, and enterprising spirit to the Changemakers experience.